 Different mounts are designed for different kinds of riding.
 While shopping for the best mount for you, consider your specific needs.
 Be sure to select a mount that will hold up to the elements it will be exposed to.
 While some bike phone mounts are great for holding steady during prolonged vibration, others may provide better visibility or water resistance.

-In this list, we have compiled our favorite smartphone bike mounts available in 2022.
-We have included various styles with different strengths and weaknesses.
+In this list, we’ve compiled our favorite smartphone bike mounts available in 2022.
+We’ve included various styles with different strengths and weaknesses.
 Remember, a good mount should meet all of your needs and instill confidence that, while riding, your phone will always be exactly where you want it.

 - Best Overall